Podcast: Play in new window | Download | Embed

 The Friends of Roan Mountain’s 55th annual Spring Naturalists Rally is a full weekend of outdoor education and fun for the whole family.
 The after-dinner speaker on Saturday, May 4, is Lisa Powers.
 She is a well-published nature writer and photographer and herpetologist.

 Her topic and slide presentation is titled “Eye of the Newt and Toe of the Frog”.
-How cool is that?
+How cool is that?salamander

 Herpetology is the study of reptiles and amphibians.
 In Tennessee there are a lot of frogs and salamanders to study.
 There are at least twenty-one species of frogs and over fifty-six species of salamanders.
 (Newts are part of the family of salamanders.)